maptiler/tileserver-gl/README.md

 To load the map data that we use make sure you use the live URL that points to the data OSM2Vector tileJSON.

 Latest tilserver README: https://buildmedia.readthedocs.org/media/pdf/tileserver/latest/tileserver.pdf

+### Updating Styles/Sprites

+Updated the point label groups, grouping by rank and zoom level.

+Fixed some landuse colors of class pitch (Fx #15.65/55.698642/12.572399).

+Railway lines added to each style.

+Updated the "image-icon" reference in the styles from {maki}-11 to {class}-11.
+The name of each icon to be shown is the same as the class name.

+## NOTE:
+When uploading a local JSON file to the the Maputnik editor, change the source URL, the sprite and glyphs to URLs.
+Fx: ["sprite": "mono"] to ["sprite": "https://maps.monomaps.com/styles/updated-mono/sprite"]